 - New Cars Are Automatically Covered Under Existing Policies – Purchase of a new car means new risks, different repair costs, and a host of new factors; therefore a new policy is required.
 Check with your insurer to find out how long you have to notify them of a new car purchase.
 Otherwise, you may be driving without coverage while thinking everything is just fine.

 - You Have a 30-Day Grace Period If You Are Late Paying Your Bill – There will be some form of notification period before cancellation for lack of payment, but requirements vary by state.
 The period could be as short as ten days.
 Do not risk losing your coverage through delaying your payment.
+Late payments will also hurt your credit for years to come.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 There are plenty of other car insurance myths, some arguably as important as these to debunk.
 The real point is that you shouldn't accept any car insurance myths at all.